CellProfiler/CellProfiler-plugins/Instructions/Install_environment_instructions_windows.md

 # How to install CellProfiler from source with all plugins on Windows

-Some of these download steps can take a while.
-The first 3 steps (as well as downloading Anaconda) can all be done simultaneously to save you time.
+Outlined here is the manual process for installing CellProfiler and plugins from source.
 Please close all open programs and save your work before starting this, as your computer may require a restart.
+Note that some of these download steps can take a while; the first 3 steps (as well as downloading Anaconda) can all be done simultaneously to save you time.
+Also note that for steps like changing the system-level environment variables, you may need admin permissions on your computer.

-Alternatively, if you have administrator permissions on your computer, we also have a batch file that you can run that will perform this process automatically for you.
-To get the file and see instructions for the automatic install, look [here](https://github.com/CellProfiler/CellProfiler-plugins/tree/master/Instructions/Windows_batch_file).
+**NEW:** We now have an automated install available for this workflow (requires administrator permissions on your computer) that will perform these steps for you.
+To get the necessary files and see instructions for the automatic install, look [here](https://github.com/CellProfiler/CellProfiler-plugins/tree/master/Instructions/Windows_batch_file).

 1. **Download and install [Microsoft Visual Studio C++ build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/)**